Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/regions.rst

 Header
 ======

-A header is a small horizontal strip with a lighter gray background, which sits either at the top or bottom of the area.
+A header is a small horizontal strip, which sits either at the top or bottom of an area.
 All editors have a header acting as a container for menus and commonly used tools.
 :ref:`Menus <ui-header-menu>` and buttons will change with the editor type and the selected object and mode.